mikekwright/mikekwright.github.io/content/blog/original/2012-10-21-typescript-preview-on-appharbor.markdown

----
-layout: post
-title: "Typescript Preview on AppHarbor"
+Title: "Typescript Preview on AppHarbor"
-date: 2012-10-21 00:01
+Date: 2012-10-21 00:01
-comments: true
-categories:
-- typescript
----
+Category: Development
+Tags: preview

 So, this weekend a friend and I started working on a little side project and wanted to use Microsoft's new TypeScript language for our JS development.
 We had also decided on using